danfuzz/samizdat/doc/library-guide/Value.md

 equality much quicker than determining order.

-**Note:** This is the generic function which underlies the implementation of all cross-type equality comparison functions.
+**Note:** This is the generic function which underlies the implementation of all cross-class equality comparison functions.

 #### `totalOrder(value, other) -> int | void`

-Returns the type-specific order of the two given values, using the "total value ordering" order.
-When called, the two values are guaranteed to be the same type.
-If a client calls with different-typed values, it is a fatal error (terminating the runtime).
+Returns the class-specific order of the two given values, using the "total value ordering" order.
+When called, the two values are guaranteed to be the same class.
+If a client calls with different-class values, it is a fatal error (terminating the runtime).

 The return value is one of `-1`, `0`, or `1` indicating how the two values